NithinKalidas/Appian/Functions and Interface.md

 ## 11. what is the difference between where and where Contains?

-## 12. what is the depriciated function and how do you hanle objects which are utilising them?
+## 12. what is the depriciated function and how do you handle objects which are utilising them?

 ## 13. 2.
 What is an environmental constant?
 The env constant is used to store values specific to the environment.
 For example, we can have a constant called IS_PROD whose value will be true only in the production environment.
 The value of the env constant can be provided in the customization file during deployment.

-3. Can array type constants be used for comparison of values?
+## 14. Can array type constants be used for comparison of values?
 No. This is because if the index of the values changes, the comparison can collapse.

-## 14.9.
-What is the difference between validation and validation group?
+## 15. What is the difference between validation and validation group?
 Validation: Validation errors are displayed below the field when the value does not meet certain business conditions.
 Validation Group: Fields are validated only when a button in the same validation group is clicked.

-## 15.

 ## 16.